Fencing For Dogs

 pet containment fence - stop adder bites for dogs who escape

-Five-year-old field spaniel, is believed to have been bitten by an adder while sniffing out sand dunes in North Wales and spent almost two weeks fighting for his life at a Veterinary Hospital in Hartford.
-You cannot contain your pet when out walking, especially if they are off the lead.
+Five-year-old field spaniel, Buddy, was believed to have been bitten by an adder while sniffing out sand dunes in North Wales and spent almost two weeks fighting for his life at a Veterinary Hospital in Hartford.
+This harrowing experience serves as a stark reminder of the hidden dangers that can lurk in seemingly harmless environments, especially during warmer months when adders are most active.

-The venom was so toxic, it caused the skin on the abdomen to blacken, die and peel off while causing severe damage to his liver, leaving vets extremely concerned.
+The venom was so toxic, it caused the skin on Buddy’s abdomen to blacken, die, and peel off, while simultaneously causing severe damage to his liver, leaving vets extremely concerned.
+This case highlights the potentially devastating impact of adder venom on a dog’s internal organs and skin.

 “The majority of bitten dogs make a full recovery with appropriate treatment.
-However, this dog was really, really poorly when he came to us and it is only through extensive supportive liver medications, broad spectrum antibiotics and fluid therapy that he came through.
+However, Buddy was really, really poorly when he came to us and it is only through extensive supportive liver medications, broad spectrum antibiotics and fluid therapy that he came through.

 “We’ve not seen a case as severe as this before and we believe the dog had multiple bites.”